mdlincoln/mdlincoln.github.io/_posts/2016-01-06-some-problems-with-glam-data-on-github.md

 ---
 layout: post
-title: "Some Problems with GLAM data on GitHub"
+title: "Some problems with GLAM data on GitHub"
 date: "2016-01-06 08:58"
 comments: true
 tags: